isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

 *eg* ``isb-cgc:TCGA_bioclin_v0``.
 Tables are uniquely identified by appending the table name, preceded by a period, *eg* ``isb-cgc:TCGA_bioclin_v0.Clinical``.

 You can use the Google BigQuery graphical interface to query the BigQuery datasets.
-To view and use these datasets, please see this `tutorial <https://raw.githubusercontent.com/isb-cgc/readthedocs/master/docs/include/intro_to_BigQuery.pdf>`_ or this `page <text>`_.
+To view and use these datasets, please see this `tutorial <https://raw.githubusercontent.com/isb-cgc/readthedocs/master/docs/include/intro_to_BigQuery.pdf>`_ or this `page <progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.html>`_.

 The following sections describe each of the major datasets that are currently publicly-accessible, and the tables that each one contains.
 For additional details regarding the ETL (extract, transform,